Free Pascal: Version 3.0.x

 Version 3.0.0 was released on November 25, 2015, and was the first major release since January 1, 2012.

 It introduced many new language features.

 Version 3.0.2 was released on February 15, 2017, and includes bug fixes and minor compiler updates.

 Version 3.0.4 was released on November 28, 2017.

 It includes many language improvements over previous versions, including an internal linker for Executable and Linkable Format (ELF), Arm AARCH64 for iOS and Linux, a revived i8086 platform, extended libraries and much more.

 Version 3.2.x

 The next major release, version 3.2.0, was published on June 19, 2020.
 It introduced many new language features, including generic routines, standard namespaces, managed records and expanded functionality for dynamic arrays, in addition to the advent of new standard units and the support of additional platforms.

 Version 3.2.2 was released on May 20, 2021, and supports macOS on AArch64 and naming of threads.
 Additionally it includes bug fixes and minor compiler updates.

+A release candidate, FPC 3.2.4-rc1, was available for test in June 2025.

+Version 3.3.x

+As of July 2025 development version 3.3.1 was available for download as file fpc.zip.
+The most recent member of the archive (excepting a file stating the date the members of ftp.zip were extracted) was dated 15 September 2023.